How do you measure your weight loss progress?

 - Take Photos – Progress photos are the easiest, and one of the most telling, ways to track your results.
 And not just one photo, either.
 Think about what you’re working on, and take photos that will reflect your progress over time.
 As a general rule, you should take relaxed photos from the front, side, and back before you begin losing weight, or at the point you’re at in your fitness journey now.
 Take photos in the same outfit, and lighting, to prevent skewed results.
 Most importantly, give yourself a few weeks between photos so you have time to see progress and don’t feel discouraged.

-- Take Measurements – If your weight isn’t an accurate reflection of how far you’ve come, measuring with a measuring tape and even with body fat calipers is a much more accurate way to see the whole picture.
+- Weight Loss Tape Measure – If your weight isn’t an accurate reflection of how far you’ve come, measuring with a measuring tape and even with body fat calipers is a much more accurate way to see the whole picture.
 Weight loss will show with either method, and you can even measure muscle-building progress with a tape measure.
 Measuring body fat is also a good idea because muscle weighs more than fat.
 So, if you know your weight is going up, but your body fat is going down, it’ll be more obvious why, and easier to stay motivated!

 When you base all of your weight loss results on the scale alone, you aren’t getting the bigger picture of your health, fitness, and progress.
 However, by incorporating other measurement methods in with the rest, you can easily track progress and know that if you’re gaining weight, it’s muscle, not fat.